oliviawestmacottssw/SSW.Rules.Content/rules/production---do-you-know-how-to-start-recording-with-camtasia/rule.md

 ---

-Follow these steps to start recording using Camtasia:<br>
+Follow these steps to start recording using Camtasia:<br>​

 1. Set your screen resolution to as high as possible but do not exceed 1920 x 1080 for a 16:9 display, or 1920 x 1200 for a 16:10 display.
 If your screen resolution is too low then you will either have to expand the footage in post-production (which will result in a loss of quality) or release a low-resolution video (which will become poor quality when watched in full screen).